firasuke/DOTSLASHLINUX/content/post/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

 Choice:     excluded [ ]

-Reason:     CONFIG_LOCALVERSION is enough for me.
-You can leave this empty
+Reason:     You can safely exclude this option as CONFIG_LOCALVERSION should be
-            like I did.
+            sufficient.
 ```
 <h3>Kernel compression mode (LZ4)  ---></h3>
 Make sure you have <mark>app-arch/lz4</mark> installed before compiling your kernel.